-- 1. Notwithstanding the date of execution, this Agreement shall be for a term beginning January 1, 2016, and ending December 31, 2016, unless extended or modified by mutual agreement between the parties.
+- 1. This Agreement shall be for a term beginning January 1, 2016, and ending December 31, 2016, unless extended or modified by mutual agreement between the parties.
 The City reserves the right to review the performance of the DDA and to renegotiate at the end of the contract period if mutually agreeable between the City and the DDA.
 Subject to annual appropriations by the City, this Contract shall be automatically renewable for each subsequent calendar year period.
 Either party may elect not to renew this Contract by giving the other party written notice of that decision at least ninety (90) days prior to the expiration of the current contract term. - 2.
 Either party may otherwise at any time terminate this Agreement by giving the other party thirty days written notice.
 However, the City Council of the City or Board of Directors of the DDA shall have the authority to sooner or immediately terminate this Agreement upon a finding that the public interest requires such termination. - 3.
-If this Agreement is terminated by either party or it expires, such termination or expiration shall not prevent implementing the terms, conditions and covenants of any agreement for assistance entered into by an applicant and the DDA prior to such termination or expiration, unless such agreement is contrary to law. - IN WITNESS WHEREOF, the City and the DDA have executed this Agreement as of the day and year written above.
+If this Agreement is terminated by either party or it expires, such termination or expiration shall not prevent implementing the terms, conditions and covenants of any agreement for assistance entered into by an applicant and the DDA prior to such termination or expiration, unless such agreement is contrary to law.

-APPROVED AS TO FORM: By: DENNIS COOMBS, MAYOR, LONGMONT DIRECTOR OF FINANCE APPROVED AS TO CONTENT: LONGMONT DOWNTOWN DEVELOPMENT AUTHORITY EXECUTIVE DIRECTOR, DDA By: DDA BOARD CHAIRMAN APPROVED AS TO FORM: APPROVED AS TO INSURANCE PROVISIONS: ASSISTANT CITY ATTORNEY RISK MANAGER PROOFREAD DATE

-State of Colorado )
+IN WITNESS WHEREOF, the City and the DDA have executed this Agreement as of the day and year written above.

+ATTEST:

+CITY OF LONGMONT

+DIRECTOR OF FINANCE

+By:

+DENNIS COOMBS, MAYOR, LONGMONT

+APPROVED AS TO CONTENT:

+LONGMONT DOWNTOWN DEVELOPMENT AUTHORITY

+By:

+DDA BOARD CHAIRMAN

+EXECUTIVE DIRECTOR, DDA

+APPROVED AS TO FORM:

+APPROVED AS TO INSURANCE PROVISIONS:

+DEPUTY CITY ATTORNEY

+RISK MANAGER

+PROOFREAD

+DATE
-) ss: County of Boulder )

-The foregoing instrument was acknowl edged before me by Dennis Coombs , (Name of party signing)

-as Mayor of C (Title of party signing) City of Longmont (Name of organization a Colorado municipal corporation , or n)

-on behalf of the City, thisd lay of , 2016.
+State of Colorado)) ss: County of Boulder The foregoing instrument was acknowledged before me by Dennis Coombs (Name of party signing) as Mayor of City of Longmont a Colorado municipality, on (Title of party signing) (Name of organization) behalf of the City, this day of , 2016.
 Witness my hand and official Seal.

-My Commission expires ·

-: Notary Public

-State of Colorado ) ss: County of Boulder )

-The foregoing instrument was acknowl • - Alex Sammoury, me of party signing)

-as DDA Board Chairman of (Title of party signing) own Development Authority, rganization)

-a Colorado Development Authority, on behalf of the Author ity, this day of
+My Commission expires .
+Notary Public State of Colorado)) ss: County of Boulder) The foregoing instrument was acknowledged before me by Alex Sammoury , (Name of party signing) DDA Board Chairman of Longmont Downtown Development Authority, as (Title of party signing) (Name of organization) a Colorado Development Authority, on behalf of the Authority, this day of , 2016.

-, 2016.

 Witness my hand and official Seal.
 My Commission expires

 Notary Public

-CA File: 9950
+CA File: 9672